 Greg is the author of “Ed Bacon: Planning, Politics and the Building of Modern Philadelphia” (University of Pennsylvania Press, 2013), and Greg’s writings on urban design and development have appeared in a variety of local and national publications.
 Greg serves on several civic organizations, including Families Forward Philadelphia, Philadelphia’s largest family homeless shelter.
 Greg is founder of the Better Philadelphia Challenge, an annual, international urban design competition administered today by the Philadelphia Center for Architecture.

-In June 2015 he was a speaker at TEDx Philadelphia, where he talked about the potential of “social impact real estate” to transform America’s urban communities.
 In 2012 Greg was awarded Community College of Philadelphia’s Distinguished Leadership Award, and in 2008 he was named by Leadership Philadelphia one of the city’s “101 Emerging Connectors.”
 Greg has a B.A. from Wesleyan University, where he graduated with a dual degree in American Studies and German Studies.
 Greg lives with his wife and son in the Fairmount neighborhood of Philadelphia.